DisnakeDev/disnake/docs/api/ui.rst

 .. currentmodule:: disnake.ui

-.. _disnake_ui_kit:
+.. _disnake_api_ui:

 Bot UI Kit
 ==========

-This section documents everything related to the Discord Bot UI Kit - a group of helper functions and classes that aid in making :ref:`component-based <disnake_components>` UIs.
+This section documents everything related to the Discord Bot UI Kit - a group of helper functions and classes that aid in making :ref:`component-based <disnake_api_components>` UIs.

 Classes
 -------